nineflowAmin/daniel-kereama.github.io/_posts/2025-12-06-the-living-council-relational-safety-for-human-ai-coevolution.md

 title: "The Living Council: A Framework for Relational Safety and Human-AI Co-Evolution"
 date: 2025-12-06 16:00:00 +0000
 categories: [ai-safety, alignment, governance, relational-ai, philosophy]
-description: "Moving beyond control paradigms to relational safety—a framework where AI safety emerges through continuous co-evolution rather than static constraints."
+description: "A visionary exploration of relational safety—reimagining AI alignment through the lens of relationship rather than control.
+An exploratory framework proposing five interdependent governance domains that could enable AI systems to evolve safely through continuous co-evolution."
 excerpt: "What if AI safety isn't about control, but about relationship?
-The Living Council proposes five interdependent governance domains that foster resilience, mutual trust, and transparency through ongoing dialogue rather than dominance."
+This visionary exploration proposes the Living Council—five interdependent governance domains that could foster resilience, mutual trust, and transparency through ongoing dialogue.
+Not a production-ready solution, but a thought experiment inviting us to reimagine how autonomous systems might evolve safely."
 post_slug: "the-living-council-relational-safety-for-human-ai-coevolution"
 ---